top of page

 4 to 5 slices of 100% whole grain artisanal bread, toasted

-*Hint: If you have time, cook the beans from scratch to infuse them with added flavor: Either soak ½ cup dried white beans overnight in cool water or cover with water by a few inches in a medium pot and simmer for 2 minutes before, turning off the heat and steeping for an hour to rehydrate.
-Change the water, fill with cool water again, toss in the 2 whole peeled garlic cloves and a sprig of fresh sage, and simmer gently (white beans are fragile) until tender but intact.
+If you have time, cook the beans from scratch to infuse them with added flavor: Either soak ½ cup dried white beans overnight in cool water or cover with water by a few inches in a medium pot and simmer for 2 minutes before, turning off the heat, then steeping for an hour.
+Change the water, fill with cool water again, toss in the 2 whole peeled garlic cloves and a sprig of fresh sage, and simmer gently (white beans are fragile) until tender but intact, about 30 minutes.

-Use a chef knife or a mezzaluna to chop the garlic together with the parsley.
+• Use a mezzaluna or chef knife to chop the garlic together with the parsley.

-Stir in the pine nuts and garlic-parsley mix and sauté for another two minutes.
+• Stir in the pine nuts and garlic-parsley mix and sauté for another two minutes.
 Stir in the aka-wakame-seasoned broth.
 Cook for a minute before gently but thoroughly stirring in the yardlong beans, followed by the white beans.
-There should be about ¼” of juice at the bottom of the pan.
-Add broth or remove excess liquid, if you need to.
+There should be about a quarter inch of juice at the bottom of the pan.
+Add broth or remove excess liquid with a turkey baster, if you need to.

-Plate the braised vegetables on individual plates or a single platter.
+• Plate the braised vegetables on individual plates or a single platter.
 Garnish with chopped parsley.
-Serve warm with the garlicy bread to sop up its delectable sauce.
+Serve warm with the garlicky bread to sop up its delectable sauce.

 Braised Yardlong Beans with Tomatoes and White Beans